Sandbach High School & Sixth Form College

 Role of the School Leader as Subject Mentor

 The SLT mentors work with the curriculum area and are particularly supportive of Curriculum Leaders, working as a ‘critical friend’.
 The SLT Mentor will assist and support Curriculum Leaders in their curriculum area self-evaluation.
-They will:

 - Receive a copy of the relevant Growth/Intake Plan and notes of/action points from meetings